SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 2017-06-28T17:05:35,763 INFO samples.SimpleReplier - Request Message replied successfully.
 ~~~

-With that now you know how to use JMS 1.1 API over AMQP using the Solace Message Router to implement the request/reply message exchange pattern.
+Now you know how to use JMS 1.1 API over AMQP using the Solace Message Router to implement the request/reply message exchange pattern.

 If you have any issues sending and receiving request or reply, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.